 your home-buying journey.

-Drawbacks of Buying Without a Realtor
+Drawbacks of Buying Without a Real Estate Agent

 Not hiring a real estate agent or Realtor to assist you with your home search comes with disadvantages and risks.

-The process can be exhausting and time consuming, and if you aren’t attentive, you could let great homes slip by or make the hunt longer than it might have been with a real estate agent.
+The process can be exhausting and time-consuming, and if you aren’t attentive, you could let great homes slip by or make the hunt longer than it might have been with a real estate agent.

 You’ll also have to navigate the world of mortgages (from the mortgage basics to possibly buying points to bring down your rate) without an agent to serve as a sounding board or offer a second opinion.

 You’ll be on the hook for all the details of the transaction.
-Without an agent, you’ll need to determine the correct bid price and terms, watch the contract contingency dates, and know the ins and outs of the purchase contract.
+Without an agent, you’ll need to determine the correct bid price and terms, watch the contract contingency dates, and understand the ins and outs of the purchase contract.

 Agents have access to information that’s not necessarily online, thanks to their connections with other real estate agents, inspectors, etc.